pawelgrzybek/pawelgrzybek.com/content/posts/2021-02-01-whats-new-in-ecmascript-2021.md

 ## WeakRefs by Dean Tribble and Sathya Gunasekaran

 [WeakRefs proposal by Dean Tribble and Sathya Gunasekaran](https://github.com/tc39/proposal-weakrefs) brought to the language two new contructors — `WeakRef` and `FinalizationRegistry`.
-These new features are much more complicated, lower-level language concepts, but I will do my best to explain it to you.
+These new features are much more complicated, lower-level language concepts.

 ### WeakRef

 When we assign an object to a variable, it points to the piece of memory where the value of this object is stored (strong reference).
 In case the program no longer references this object, garbage collector destroys it and reclaims the memory.
-An instance of `WeakRef` creates a reference to a given object that returns it if it is still in memory or `undefined` in case the target object has been garbage collected.
+An instance of `WeakRef` creates a reference to a given object that returns it if it is still in the memory or `undefined` in case the target object has been garbage collected.

 ```js
 const obj = { spec: "ES2021" };